 Several of our customers use their wiki for corporate communication processes such as news clippings: for example, where is my company mentioned in the press or on the internet?
 Even aspects like monitoring and analyzing the competition can be organized well in a wiki.

-You can not only set all of the relevant permissions required for any choice of report in a wiki, but also prepare them in multimedia format so that they’re dynamic and offer additional context and facilitate discussion.
+You can not only set all of the relevant permissions required for any choice of report in a wiki but also prepare them in a multimedia format so that they’re dynamic and offer additional context and facilitate discussion.
 Many of our customers prepare website content together in a wiki.

 A wiki is often used for an extranet because it’s so well suited to project management and reference work.
 (We’ll come back to this in a moment!
 (See: “Inner Loop, Outer Loop, Extranet”))